 The science about ‘untransmissible’ began to emerge in 2008, when the Swiss National AIDS Commission issued what is called ‘The Swiss Statement’.
 Shortly thereafter, Positive Life NSW was the first community organisation in Australia that mentioned the science from the Swiss Statement, in our Sero-Disco magazine.

-The PARTNER study in 2016 and the Opposites Attract study in 2017 also found zero HIV transmission to their partners from virally suppressed people living with HIV (PLHIV) on effective combination Anti-Retroviral Therapy (cART).
-Around the same time PLHIV in NSW have been sharing this message as something to celebrate.
-The impact of PLHIV knowing there is zero risk of transmitting HIV to our sexual partners has been profound.
+The 2016 PARTNER study and the Opposites Attract study in 2017 also found zero HIV transmission to their partners from virally suppressed people living with HIV on effective combination Anti-Retroviral Therapy (cART).
+Around the same time people living with HIV in NSW have been sharing this message as something to celebrate.
+The impact of people living with HIV knowing there is zero risk of transmitting HIV to our sexual partners has been profound.
 The abating of anxiety and liberation from feelings of guilt has added to our levels of confidence and motivation regarding ART.

 Recently I had a discussion with ‘John’, a community member who understood the message of undetectable equals untransmittable (U=U).
 John was well informed on the science and understood how maintaining viral suppression meant there was not enough of the virus to transmit.
 He could articulate the nuances of the terms and language well.
 The part that he found challenging was where this messaging impacted decades of fear he had been living with and dismissed his experience of living with HIV.
 Intellectually, he just couldn’t switch this off.

 The impacts of fear and stigma are very real on people who experience them and live with them daily.
-Fortunately, for most of us, these feelings subside with time and contact with other PLHIV.
+Fortunately, for most of us, these feelings subside with time and contact with other people living with HIV.
 Health promotion activities that engage and activate our capabilities and strengths and engagement with resilient communities also act to reduce stigma.